moltenform/scite-files/files/helpers.md

     * the basis for `scite_lua_extensions`. this lua extension library, place in the same directory as scite, allows scite lua scripts to call:
     * `shell.exec` a prettier 'exec' (to start a process) that doesn't show a window

+* [scite-strip-wrapper](https://github.com/klonuo/scite-strip-wrapper) shows how to add strip dialog in SciTE so that your lua scripts can show UI

 ### Gui addons